Alison Leary

-Alison Leary is a Chair of Healthcare & Workforce Modelling at London South Bank University. and a Senior Consultant, World Health Organization Human Resources for Health Group.
-She works on the modelling of private and public healthcare systems.
-She is a Fellow of the Royal College of Nursing and Queen's Nursing Institute.
+Alison Leary is a Chair of Healthcare & Workforce Modelling at London South Bank University. and a Senior Consultant, World Health Organization Human Resources for Health Group where she works on the modelling of private and public healthcare systems.
+Leary is the deputy president of the Royal College of Nursing and a fellow of the Queen's Nursing Institute.

 Early life and education

-Leary studied natural sciences and graduated in 1986.
-She worked in engineering and biomedical sciences in the National Health Service for ten years before studying a Diploma of Higher Education in adult nursing at St Thomas' Hospital.
-In 1997 she was awarded a Master's degree in biomedical science at United Medical and Dental Schools of Guy's and St Thomas' Hospitals.
-She became a registered nurse (RN) in 1996.
-She earned a Master's degree in haemato-oncology and a PhD in medicine (clinical studies) at the University of London in 2006.
-She has since completed an advanced study program in data science and leadership at Massachusetts Institute of Technology.
+Leary grew up in South East London where she lived on a council estate.
+She worked in engineering and biomedical sciences for ten years before studying a Diploma of Higher Education in adult nursing at St Thomas' Hospital.
+In 1996 she qualified as a registered nurse and later completed a master's degree in biomedical science (haematology).
+She completed a PhD in clinical medicine, with a focus on lung cancer, at the University of London in 2006.
+She has since completed an advanced study program in data science and leadership at the MIT Sloan School of Management in 2014.